cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 #### (3) Find your Java and Python installation paths.

-If you don't know these, open a Terminal window and type:
+If you don't know which paths you want to use for these already, open a Terminal window and type:
 ```
 which java
 which python